configcat/js-universal-sdk/README.md

   - Uses the standard ECMAScript module format.
   - Targets ES2017 and includes all required polyfills.
   - TypeScript type definitions are not provided.
-* `lib/cjs/` - for older versions of Node.js:
+* `lib/cjs/` - for older versions of Node.js and older bundlers:
   - Uses the legacy CommonJS module format.
   - Targets ES2017 and includes all required polyfills except for the `Promise` feature.
   - TypeScript type definitions are provided.
-* `lib/esm/` - for modern versions of Node.js and bundlers:
+* `lib/esm/` - for modern versions of Node.js, bundlers and Deno:
   - Uses the standard ECMAScript module format.
   - Targets ES2017 and includes all required polyfills except for the `Promise` feature.
   - TypeScript type definitions are provided.

 > Please note that the `lib` builds target a relatively new version of the EcmaScript standard.
 According to [node.green](https://node.green/), this is fully compatible with [the supported Node.js versions](#platform-compatibility).
 However, if you use a bundler and want to target browsers that have no ES2017 support, please make sure that your bundler is configured to downlevel the language syntax.
 If you want to go all the way down to ES5, then you will need to include a polyfill for the `Promise` feature as well.